Skip to main content

 • What is the scope of the business?

-• What is the overall direction that our business intends to take toward its market?
+• What overall direction does our business intend to take toward its market?

 These questions will bring your M&A strategy in line with the overall business strategy in the US.